progit/progit/es-es/01-introduction/01-chapter1.markdown

 	$ git config user.name
 	Scott Chacon

+## Obteniendo ayuda ##

-## Getting Help ##
+> Getting Help

+Si alguna vez necesitas ayuda usando Git, hay tres formas de ver la página del manual (manpage) para cualquier comando de Git:

-If you ever need help while using Git, there are three ways to get the manual page (manpage) help for any of the Git commands:
+> If you ever need help while using Git, there are three ways to get the manual page (manpage) help for any of the Git commands:

 	$ git help <verb>
 	$ git <verb> --help
 	$ man git-<verb>

+Por ejemplo, puedes ver la página del manual para el comando config ejecutando:

-For example, you can get the manpage help for the config command by running
+> For example, you can get the manpage help for the config command by running:

 	$ git help config

+Estos comandos están bien porque puedes acceder a ellos desde cualquier sitio, incluso sin conexión.
+Si las páginas del manual y este libro no son suficientes y necesitas que te ayude una persona, puedes probar en los canales `#git` o `#github` del servidor de IRC Freenode (irc.freenode.net).
+Estos canales están llenos de cientos de personas muy entendidas en Git, y suelen estar dispuestos a ayudar.

-These commands are nice because you can access them anywhere, even offline.
+> These commands are nice because you can access them anywhere, even offline.
 If the manpages and this book aren’t enough and you need in-person help, you can try the `#git` or `#github` channel on the Freenode IRC server (irc.freenode.net).
 These channels are regularly filled with hundreds of people who are all very knowledgeable about Git and are often willing to help.

 ## Summary ##